YakutD/regent/README.md

 ### Public methods

-- static **init** (string *$delimiter* = null): self - creates and returns an instance of the regular expression builder.
+- static **init** (string *$delimiter* = null): static - creates and returns an instance of the regular expression builder.
 Takes a delimiter as an argument.
 If no delimiter is provided, the default delimiter will be set.

 - **clear**(bool *$withDelimiter* = false): self - sets the **pattern** and **flags** properties to empty strings.
 If the *$withDelimiter* argument is *true* then the delimiter will be set to its default value.
 Returns a reference to the call object.